jembi/platform/README.md

 ### Postgres (Hapi-FHIR)

-To start up Hapi FHIR and ensure that the backups can be made, ensure that you have created the directory that Hapi FHIR is intent on bind mounting
+To start up Hapi FHIR and ensure that the backups can be made, ensure that you have created the Hapi FHIR bind mount directory (eg./backup)

 ## Disaster Recovery